Marguerite Ross Barnett Memorial Scholarship

 How can I apply?

 Complete the FAFSA by August 1 each year.
+Changes to the FAFSA will be accepted until August 1.

 If your school participates, apply with your advisor in the financial aid office and provide them with a completed Marguerite Ross Barnett Employment Verification Form each year.
 The employment verification form may also be obtained from the school's financial aid office or by calling the MDHE at (800) 473-6757 or (573) 751-3940.
 If you received this scholarship last year, inform the school of your renewal status.
 There isn't a deadline for applying with your financial aid office but early application is encouraged.